- Oct 26, 2017

 What’s your current process for dealing with ‘aging’ or old inventory data on your organization’s devices?

-I was consulting at a global security company which had recently been forced to pay fines during an audit.
+I was consulting at a global security company which had recently been forced to pay fines during a software audit.
 They decided to take SAM program seriously and rolled out a tool to manage compliance.
-The tool tracked both hardware and software assets, and utilized deployed AM agents to each device.
+The SAM tool tracked both hardware and software assets, and utilized deployed AM agents to each device.
 My job was to ascertain the ‘current state’ of SAM compliance for the company’s key strategic vendors.

 The agents were configured to scan weekly, and the policy was to ensure we had a frequent scan on every device no older than 30 days.
 Any device with a last-scan date older than 30 days raised a red flag.
 That indicated either an issue with the agent, or a device that had not been on the network for awhile and could be a security risk.